What every best Exterior Paint has:

-Like paints, stains come in either oil-based (alkyd) or water-based latex (acrylic) formulations.
-ConsumerReports.org editors note they've found neither have a clear advantage over the other in their most recent round of durability tests.
+Like paints, wood stains come in either oil-based (alkyd) or water-based latex (acrylic) formulations, although there's not a clear advantage of one type over the other when it comes to performance and durability.
 Similar to paint finishes, wood stains come in three different treatments.
 Solid stains, sometimes called opaque stains, hide the wood grain the most but are the most durable and last the longest.
-Clear stains, sometimes called transparent, are ideal when you want the most wood grain to show, although experts say you can expect to have to refinish the deck every year, as they hold up the shortest.
-And semi-transparent stains typically provide a middle ground between the two.
+Clear stains are ideal when you want the most wood grain to show; however, they don't hold up as long and experts say you can expect to have to refinish frequently (and annually in the case of decks).
+Semi-transparent stains typically provide the middle ground between those two options.

 Among popular solid deck stains on the market, we spotted two that stand out.
 Behr Deck Plus Solid Color Waterproofing Wood Stain (Est. $30 per gallon) lands in second place in Consumer Reports' testing, earning a Recommendation and a Best Buy rating.
 It maintains a score of Very Good in appearance after the equivalent of nine years' of outdoor exposure (simulated in a lab environment) on a house (or any vertical surface) and three years on a deck.
 It also resists color change, cracking, dirt and mildew, offering the best protection among all solid deck stains tested.
 Editors note that it contains 100 grams per liter of VOCs, meeting federal guidelines as well as California's stricter limits for stains.